xfding57/Dynamic-SRuCT/README.md

 # XFDing-Dynamic-CT-Codes
 ## Preamble
-Hello everyone, I made this repository because it’s the proper way of managing codes/scripts/functions/programs and whatnot.
-Often there are many edits to scripts, and this is a good way of keeping track of those edits.
-The scripts that are included here were written simply to help me manage dynamic CT data and as they are now, are written specifically for managing the data collected on January 8th, 2020.
-The scripts can be roughly grouped into three sections.
+This repository is to organize the scripts used for performing dynamic CT data using synchrotron radiation (SR).
+Currently, they are organized for managing the data collected on January 8th, 2020 which were published in https://doi.org/10.1107/S1600577523000826.
+The scripts can be roughly grouped into three sectionsm pre-processing, reconstruction, and post-processing.

-Python scripts end in .py, MATLAB scripts end in .m ImageJ macros end in .txt or .ijm if written in Fiji.
-I like to name functions that are called to with a ‘f_’ in front of the name e.g. ‘f_function.py’.
-This is because I wouldn’t edit a called function whereas most of scripts I would edit ‘on the spot’.

-I like to ‘comment out’ a section of my script with an if statement.
-For example, I will always have a variable ```run = 1``` at the beginning of my script.
-A section that I ‘comment out’ will come after ```if run == 0```.
+Sections of the script can be ‘commentted out’ with an if statement.
+For example, the variable ```run = 1``` is at the beginning of each python script.
+A section that has been ‘commentted out’ will come after ```if run == 0```.
+Similar usages are present in matlab scripts and imagej macros.

 ## 1 - Pre Process
 ### 1.1 - Unwanted Files